ravioinam/ravioinam.github.io/README.md

 # ravioinam.github.io
-This is a personal website
+This is live tracker for COVID -19 confirmed cases based on the John Hopkins data repository